sylynder/Slice-Library/README.md

 @include('view.name', ['some' => 'data'])
 ```

-Of course, if you attempt to `@include` a view which does not exist, Slice-Library will throw an error.
+Of course, if you attempt to `@include` a view which does not exist, Plates will throw an error.
 If you would like to include a view that may or may not be present, you should use the @includeIf directive:

 ```php
 @includeIf('view.name', ['some' => 'data'])